sinaru/cv-builder/README.md

 See [examples](/examples) directory for sample generated PDF files based of [templates](/lib/templates).

 ## Templates
-For a list of templates availble for CV generation, check the [examples](/examples) directory where each directory name is a template name.
+For a list of templates availble for PDF generation, check the [examples](/examples) directory where each directory name is a template name.

 ## Installation